 $3755 ticket revenue

 Greenwich Academy, in collaboration with Almabase, created an enhanced event registration experience for its alumnae.
-After setting up a dedicated page for the event, the Alumnae Affairs team ensured that alumnae could sign up for the upcoming event without having to register on the platform.
+After setting up a dedicated page for the event, the Alumnae Relations team ensured that alumnae could sign up for the upcoming event without having to register on the platform.
 A dedicated page for the event made it possible for alumnae to get all the details regarding the venue, timings, and schedule in one place.
 Having visibility on event attendees, more alumnae signed up without hesitation.
 The institution also added multiple tickets and discount options to ensure an enriched experience for alumnae.
 See Greenwich Academy’s Reunion 2019 page here.

 Greenwich Academy could effortlessly manage everything from pre-event to post-event follow up, with the help of a single platform.
 The institution was also able to get an overview of important metrics related to social media engagement, event participation, and email communication.